[ View More Topics About Cycling Health & Nutrition ]

 - Running vs. Cycling - Calculate calories burned during exercise: The way we calculate the number of calories that are burned during running, cycling, and walking is different in each sports activity.

-The amount of calories burned during running and walking is affected by two main factors: the distance the trainee passes, and his body weight.
-For example, if your weight is 150 pounds, you will burn an average of 100 calories per mile.
+The amount of calories burned during running and walking is affected by two main factors: the distance the trainee passes and his body weight.
+For example, if your weight is 150 pounds, you will burn 100 calories per mile.

 The energy (calories) required while cycling is less affected by the body's weight.
 Instead, it is affected by the cycling speed.
 When comparing walking and running vs. cycling, the basic formula is the number of calories burned in three miles of cycling worth one mile of walking or running.

 - Running vs. Cycling - The impact on the joints: Body joints, especially the back and knees, are functioning differently in these three types of sports.
-During cycling, the pelvis is fixed on the saddle, and our back is bent forward.
+The pelvis is fixed on the saddle during cycling, and our back is bent forward.
 This is not recommended for people suffering from back pain.

-In walking and running, the pelvis is free to move, and the back is in its neutral position.
-Therefore running and walking is healthier for the back.
+In walking and running, the pelvis is free to move, and the back is neutral.
+Therefore, running and walking are healthier for the back.
 On the other hand, during cycling, the load on the knees is lower than while running or walking.
-Riding in low gear and fast pedaling will increase the flow of the inner joint fluids, and this will nourish all parts of the knee joint.
-I have to say here that my experience is different.
+Riding in low gear and fast pedaling will increase the fluid flow of the inner joint, nourishing all parts of the knee joint.
+Here, my experience is different.
 I've never suffered from back pain while riding.
 From the other hand, I had a severe bicycling knee pain during my Rhine River tour.

 - Running vs. Cycling - The effect on the skeleton: while running or walking, the skeleton is carrying all the body's weight.
-The skeleton is also serving as a "shock absorber."
-As a result, the bone tissues are strengthening, and this prevents osteoporosis.
+The skeleton also serves as a "shock absorber."
+As a result, the bone tissues are strengthened, preventing osteoporosis.
 Therefore, running and especially walking are recommended for people suffering from a decline in bone density.
-In this case, cycling is less recommended since it applies a smaller load on the bones, and there is no much effect on bone density.
+In this case, cycling is less recommended since it applies a smaller load on the bones and has little effect on bone density.

 The downside of running on the skeleton is that the shocks while running may cause adverse effects on bones, such as fragments.

 - Running vs. Cycling - Difference in load on the tendons and muscles: While cycling, the load on the tendons and muscles is lower than the load while running and walking, and the risk of injuries and tendinitis or muscle pain is lower.
-This is most important for bicycle riders who suffer from overweight.
-The advantage of running over cycling is that while running, our body is stabilized by the ankles and pelvis muscles the joints, and therefore running (or walking) is highly recommended for better stabilization of the joints.
+This is most important for bicycle riders who suffer from being overweight.
+The advantage of running over cycling is that our body is stabilized by the joints' ankles and pelvis muscles; therefore, running (or walking) is highly recommended for better stabilization of the joints.

 So: for people with overweight, cycling is safer and easier.
-For those who have normal body weight and like to strengthen the stabilizing muscles, to run or to walk are recommended.
+Running or walking is recommended for those who have normal body weight and would like to strengthen their stabilizing muscles.

 Books About Running Vs Cycling

-More information about running Vs cycling can be found on several informative books.
+More information about running Vs cycling can be found in several informative books.
 Take a look at these selected books:

 ![]() |